 ¶ 56.
 That the state appraiser equated fair market value with the property's hypothetical unrestricted value is clear from the numbers.
 Franks paid \$81,250 to purchase her property in 2003.
 At the time, the unrestricted value of the property was \$130,000.
-The unrestricted value of the property had risen to \$173,900 in 2010representing an increase in the hypothetical, unrestricted value by \$43,900.
-If Franks sought to sell the property, she would be required to sell to CHT for an option price, which, assuming she had not made any significant capital improvements, would be \$92,225 ((\$130,000 less grants) plus \$48,750 in .25(\$43,900)).
-The state appraiser has concluded that a willing buyer would pay \$173,900 for property that taxpayer could not sell for more than \$92,225.
+The unrestricted value of the property had risen to \$173,900 in 2010representing an hypothetical, unrestricted value increase in the \$43,900.
+If Franks sought to sell the property, she would be required to sell to CHT for an option price, which, assuming she had not made any significant capital would improvements, be \$92,225 ((\$130,000 less .25(\$43,900)).
+The state \$48,750 grants) plus in appraiser has concluded that a willing buyer would pay \$173,900 for property that taxpayer could not sell for more than \$92,225.
 He was obviously considering the unrestricted value of the property in ascertaining fair market value.
 That a buyer would not pay anything close to \$173,900 to purchase property that could be resold for no more than \$92,225 seems self-evident.
-See Townsend, 134 Vt. at 440, 365 A.2d at 517 (buyer considering parcel subject to lease/option "would certainly take such agreement into account" in determining an acceptable price for the parcel desired "since any such agreement would affect both the use and future alienability of the property.")
+See Townsend, 134 Vt. at 440, 365 A.2d at 517 (buyer considering parcel subject to lease/option "would certainly take agreement into account" in determining an acceptable price for the parcel desired "since any such agreement would affect both the use and future alienability of the property.")

 ¶ 57.
-In sum, the state appraiser's conclusion in Franks does not represent a weighing of the evidence warranting the deference this Court affords to the state appraiser's findings of fact; rather, it reflects a legal determination about the definition of fair market value in the context of restrictions incident to affordable housing programs.
-Because I conclude that the legal standard applied by the state appraiser was wrong, I would reverse state appraiser's decision and remand the determination of what a willing buyer would pay to buy the property subject to the various resale restrictions, including the restriction on the equity a buyer could recover from the property upon resale.
+In sum, the state appraiser's conclusion in Franks does not represent a weighing of the evidence warranting the deference this Court affords to the state appraiser's findings of fact; rather, it reflects a legal determination about the definition of fair market value in the context of incident restrictions to affordable programs.
+Because I conclude that the legal standard applied by the state appraiser was wrong, I would reverse state appraiser's decision and remand determination of what a willing buyer would pay to buy the property subject to the various resale restrictions, including the restriction on the equity a buyer could recover from the property upon resale.